 The Balnaves Award has long been recognised as one of the most prestigious playwriting awards in Australia, attracting entrants of the highest calibre.
 Previous winners (including Leah Purcell, Megan Wilding, Nakkiah Lui and Ursula Yovich) have submitted exceptional works that consistently prove the depth of talent in amongst our nation’s Aboriginal and Torres Strait Islander theatre-makers.

 In 2018, the fellowship was awarded to Kodie Bedford, including a residency at Belvoir to develop her play CURSED!.

 Since 2011 The Balnaves Foundation has supported the presentation of two Indigenous-led works per year as part of Belvoir’s annual season.
 The Balnaves Foundation is committed to working towards reconciliation and has supported numerous Indigenous arts projects including the creative development of I Am Eora and Black Diggers for Sydney Festival.

-The NSW Philip Parsons
+The Philip Parsons Fellowship

-Fellowship for Emerging Playwrights
+for Early-Career Playwrights

 2015 – Nakkiah Lui and S.Shakthidharan